soynet-support/SoyNet_model_market/README.md

 ## Getting Started
 Before proceeding, please refer to the [Folder Structure](#folder-structure) to see if the required files exist.
+1. You can download .weights file from [SoyNet](https://soynet.io/).
+Put it in the model folder you want to use.
+2. Set engine_serialize to 1 in the code of the samples file.
+3. Just Run

 ## Model List
 #### Classification